RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-27-internet-of-things-at-acm.markdown

 3. Communities of systems talking to each other.
 4. Network effects.

 We're currently experiencing &#35;1 and &#35;2.
 What will happen as &#35;3 and &#35;4 begin to roll out?
 We cannot be sure.
-However, we can be certain that this will be an exciting time for software developers and electrical engineers, and entrepreneurs who build companies in those areas.
+However, we can be certain that this will be an exciting time for software developers, electrical engineers, and entrepreneurs who build companies in those areas.

 ###Thanks Chicago ACM
 Thanks again Chicago ACM for putting on a great program.